Last Updated on June 19, 2025 by George Pavlopoulos

 The folktales wouldn’t be the same without the Brothers Grimm.
 The iconic duo of storytellers sealed an era with their excellent tales and added a dream aspect to people’s lives.
-Therefore, it’s only fair that their oeuvre found a welcoming house in the city they lived and worked.
+Therefore, it’s only fair that their oeuvre found a welcoming house in the city where they lived and worked.
 The Grimmwelt Kassel is one of the most impressive tributes I’ve ever seen, and it’s definitely one of the best things to see on this side of Germany.

 On a recent visit to the city, I had the opportunity to visit the Grimm World Kassel and shoot several photos.
 And I must admit I was so impressed that I decided to dedicate a separate article to this beautiful museum.
 So, in this article, you will find information and see photos from the Grimmwelt Kassel.